ftjuh/I2Cwrapper/README.md

 If a controller **sends commands too quickly** or requests a target device's response too quickly after having sent a command, the target might not have finished processing the previous command and will not be ready to react appropriately.
 Usually, it should not take more than very few microseconds for the target to be ready again, yet particularly when serial debugging is enabled for the target it can take substantially longer.

 That's why I2Cwrapper makes sure that a **specified minimum delay** is kept between each transmission to the target, be it a new command or a request for a reply.
-The default minimum delay of 20 ms is chosen deliberately conservative to have all bases covered and for many applications there is no need to lower it.
+The default minimum delay of 20 ms is chosen deliberately conservative to have all bases covered and for many not time-critical applications there is no need to lower it.
 However, depending on debugging, target device speed, target task execution time, bus speed, and the length of commands sent, the default can be adjusted manually to be considerably lower with the `I2Cwrapper::setI2Cdelay()` function.
 Typically, 4 to 6 ms are easily on the safe side.

 ~~At the moment, you'll have to **use your own tests** to find an optimal value.
 A self-diagnosing auto-adjustment feature is planned for a future release.~~